iWaldorf

 Stacks Image 626

-An Online Course With Eugene Schwartz
+A Streaming Online Course With Eugene Schwartz

-In 2011, in conjunction with the 150th anniversary of Rudolf Steiner’s birth, Eugene Schwartz created the first online exploration of Rudolf Steiner's life and work.
+In conjunction with the 150th anniversary of Rudolf Steiner’s birth, Eugene Schwartz created the first online exploration of Rudolf Steiner's life and work.
 His aim was to both deepen and broaden our understanding of Steiner’s contributions to the modern world.
 The result is a series of lectures that explore Steiner’s biography, the times in which he lived, and, above all, the significance of his path of inner development for the individual, for humanity, and for the future of the Earth.

 Stacks Image 383